ONLYOFFICE/services4integration/wordpress/README.md

 ```
 The script is finished
 ```
-Then you can go to the Redmine web interface at: `http://IP-SERVER/` and check the connector operation.
+Then you can go to the Redmine web interface at: `http://IP-SERVER/wp-admin/` and check the connector operation.
+Default login:adm password:Z65uGXkr